LPN Program Information

 - Must have a cumulative grade point average of 2.5 or better

-- Students with an ACT and/or NLN score below the preference may apply and may be considered depending on the applicant pool and available slots.
+- Students with an ACT and/or NLN score below the preference may apply and may be considered depending on the applicant pool, available slots, and individual circumstances.

 Selection of students for the Licensed Practical Nursing Program will be made by the President of the college or the President’s designee after considering the recommendations of an admission committee which is to be appointed for this purpose.